XSEDE/Container_Tutorial/exercise1.md

 Jetstream-local instance of the Singularity Registry (the software underlying S-Hub).

+*PLEASE NOTE*: The instructor will be using vim for any file editing that needs to be done - you may also use nano.

 ## The Infrastructure

 You'll be using a virtual cluster in the Jetstream cloud